adityanz/ios-tip-calculator/README.md

 Submitted by: **Aditya Dixit**

-Time spent: **6** hours spent in total
+Time spent: **9** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [X ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.